SPELT & HONEY

 EVERYDAY CLASSICS

-Whether it's hot buttered toast, a bacon doorstep, or an irresistible lunchtime sandwich our everyday loaves,
+Whether it's hot buttered toast, a bacon doorstep, or an irresistible lunchtime sandwich our classic bread, french sticks and rolls have it covered.

 Classic white